 The Little Eagle Project: The Little Eagle Research Group is an informal, collaborative group formed in 2017, to monitor and assess the status and ecology of the Little Eagle in the ACT and nearby NSW, and in particular to provide information relevant to protection of the Lower Molonglo and Ginninderra pairs of Little Eagles.
 The group draws membership from the Conservation Research Unit of the ACT Government (three members), the CSIRO (two members), researchers associated with the Australian National University (three members) and the Ginninderry Group (1 member).
 An observer from the University of New England has recently joined.
 The group has established a set of research aims and objectives, undertaken targeted searches for and watched territory-holding pairs of Little Eagles, monitored nests, collected pellets and analysed food remains, purchased and attached GPS satellite transmitters to birds, positioned nest cameras at a few locations and undertaken short written science communications to provide information on the new Little Eagle conservation status and findings.

-The Grassland Earless Dragon Project: (COMPLETED) The Grassland Earless Dragon, Tympanocryptis pinguicolla, is one of Australia’s most endangered reptiles.
+The Grassland Earless Dragon Project: The Grassland Earless Dragon, Tympanocryptis pinguicolla, is one of Australia’s most endangered reptiles.
 (See page 49 of our Reptiles and Frogs guide).
 Once occurring in temperate grasslands across southeastern Australia, T.pinguicolla now exists in only a few small and fragmented populations in the ACT/Queanbeyan area and near Cooma (NSW).
 Reasons for its decline are varied but include habitat clearance and fragmentation and more subtle causes such as habitat degradation (through stock or kangaroo grazing) or other agricultural practices.
 Climate change is also likely to increase the threats to this species.
 In collaboration with the ACT Government, the University of Canberra has collected mark-recapture data from populations of the species using back-pattern recognition.
-In this project, the student will survey the lizard in key population localities within the ACT, combine this data with captures from previous years, and then use the total dataset to develop a population dynamic model for the species.
-The goal will be to predict the future population trajectories for the species and its likelihood of extinction.
-NPA ACT is funding this project.
-Use "Earless" as reference.
+In this project, the student surveyed the lizard in key population localities within the ACT, combine this data with captures from previous years, and then used the total dataset to develop a population dynamic model for the species.
+The goal was to predict the future population trajectories for the species and its likelihood of extinction.

 Rakali (Native Water Rat) Project: The Australian Platypus Conservancy (APC) is promoting a survey of the Australian native water rat Hydromys chrysogaster or Rakali to better understand how the population is recovering from the brink of extinction.
-NPA ACT and The Field Naturalists Association of the ACT have agreed to organise a survey of these cute white-tipped-tailed rodents in the ACT, all sightings with photos should be reported to Canberra Nature Map, starting now http://canberra.naturemapr.org The Norman Wettenhall Foundation has supported the ACT project with a grant of $10,000 and like-minded NPA members can support the project physically or financially.
-NPA ACT itself has also substantially contributed towards this project.
-Use "Rakali" as reference.
+NPA ACT and The Field Naturalists Association of the ACT have agreed to organise a survey of these cute white-tipped-tailed rodents in the ACT, all sightings with photos should be reported to Canberra Nature Map, starting now http://canberra.naturemapr.org The Norman Wettenhall Foundation has supported the ACT project with a grant of $10,000.
+NPA ACT itself also substantially contributed towards this project.

 The Fire Management Project: Investigating avenues to facilitate use of the Forest Flammability Model to more widely to address significant questions in the evolution, ecology and management of flammability.
 Two approaches will be: investigation of more efficient ways of collecting input data, such the use of LiDAR and remote sensing; and forging of collaborations with researchers in Australia and internationally.
-NPA ACT is funding this project.
-Use "Fire" as reference.
+NPA ACT funded this project.

 If you have any queries please contact a member of the committee.